lorenanda/lorenanda.github.io/_posts/2021-08-31-august-books.md

 ![cover](../assets/img/augustbooks.JPG)

-This month I read **4 fiction books** of ** pages** and a **3 average rating**.
-Two of them were some of the most depressing books I've read in a long while, one was .
+This month I read **4 fiction books** of **1602 pages** and a **3.4 average rating**.
+Two of them were some of the most depressing books I've read in a long while, one was one of the most enlightening, and another one was just a boring book.
 Quite a mix, so here are my thoughts on each of them:

 # FICTION
 ## *Exhalation* by Ted Chiang